Found us from search engine?

 But without the right Google-approved guidance, you’re practically flying blind when it comes to optimizing your content to rank higher.
 Which is why you’ll need a tool to be helping you overcome all issues related to ranking your content.

 Allow me to recommend one tool that I always use post-publishing; BiQ Cloud’s Content Intelligence.

 It’s really simple to use and comprehend.
 With Content Intelligence, I am able to optimize tons of content in a day.
 What used to be one article per day became much efficient now.

 This module has helped me solve content optimization problems in letting me know exactly where I should be fixing.
 It makes me aware of the mistakes I made that I can avoid in the near future!

-As I’ve mentioned earlier, without content optimization tools like BiQ, you’re just guessing when it comes to working on an SEO optimized content.
+As I’ve mentioned earlier, without content optimization tools like BiQ Cloud, you’re just guessing when it comes to optimizing your content.

-Luckily, this tool incorporates AI-guidance that ensures consistency in brand, message, style across all content.
+Luckily, this very module incorporates AI-guidance that ensures consistency in your brand, message, style across all content.